100% Satisfaction Guarantee

 The recording of names in Ireland in the Middle Ages was an inconsistent endeavor at best.
 The many regional dialects and the predominate illiteracy would have made common surnames appear unrelated to the scribes of the period.
 Research into the name Kenneally revealed spelling variations, including Kinneally, Kinealy, Kinnelly, Kinnelley, Kinneley, Kinelly, Kinelley, Kenealy, O'Kinnealy, O'Kinnelly, O'Kinelly, O'Kinneley, O'Kennelly, O'Kenelly, Kennelly, Kenelly, Kennealy, Keneally, O'Kennealy, O'Kenneally, Quinelly, O'Quinelly, O'Quinelley, Kenneallagh, Keneallagh, Kenealagh, O'Kenealagh, O'Kenealagh, Kinneary, Kineary, O'Kinneary and many more.

 This web page shows only a small excerpt of our Kenneally research.
-Another 245 words (18 lines of text) covering the year 1800 is included under the topic Early Kenneally History in all our PDF Extended History products.
+Another 245 words (18 lines of text) covering the year 1800 is included under the topic Early Kenneally History in all our PDF Extended History products

-More information is included under the topic Early Kenneally Notables in all our PDF Extended History products.
+More information is included under the topic Early Kenneally Notables in all our PDF Extended History products

 of the late 1840s.
 The earlier settlers came to North America after a great deal of consideration and by paying relatively high fees for their passage.
 These settlers were primarily drawn by the promise of land.
-Those later settlers that came during the 1840's were trying to escape the conditions of poverty, starvation, disease, and death that had stricken Ireland.
-Due to the enormity of their numbers and the late date of their arrival, these immigrants primarily became hired laborers instead of homesteading settlers like their predecessors.
-An exhaustive search of immigration and passenger lists has revealed many Irish immigrants North America bearing the name Kenneally:
+Those later settlers that came during the 1840's were trying to escape the conditions of poverty, starvation, disease, and death that had stricken Ireland

 Kenneally Settlers in United States in the 19th Century